TimWeyr/WordRush/public/content/CONTENT_GUIDE.md

 2. Enter this text:

 ```
+# Earth - our home planet
 b.
-Earth
+Earth | Third planet from the Sun
 c.
-Water, Earth is the only planet with liquid water on its surface., 1
+Water | Earth is the only planet with liquid water on its surface. | 1
 c.
-Life, Earth is the only known planet to support life., 2
+Life | Earth is the only known planet to support life. | 2
 c.
-Atmosphere, Earth's atmosphere protects life and retains heat., 3
+Atmosphere | Earth's atmosphere protects life and retains heat. | 3
 d.
-Rings, Saturn, Rings are a feature of Saturn, not Earth.
+Rings | Saturn | Rings are a feature of Saturn, not Earth.
 d.
-Great Red Spot, Jupiter, The Great Red Spot is a storm on Jupiter.
+Great Red Spot | Jupiter | The Great Red Spot is a storm on Jupiter.
+s.
+NASA | Terrestrial planet
+t. planets | earth | solar_system
 l.
 1

+# Mars - the red planet
 b.
-Mars
+Mars | Fourth planet from the Sun
 c.
-Red Planet, Mars is known as the Red Planet due to iron oxide., 1
+Red Planet | Mars is known as the Red Planet due to iron oxide. | 1
 c.
-Olympus Mons, Mars has the largest volcano in the solar system., 2
+Olympus Mons | Mars has the largest volcano in the solar system. | 2
 d.
-Great Red Spot, Jupiter, The Great Red Spot is on Jupiter, not Mars.
+Great Red Spot | Jupiter | The Great Red Spot is on Jupiter, not Mars.
 d.
-Rings, Saturn, Rings belong to Saturn, not Mars.
+Rings | Saturn | Rings belong to Saturn, not Mars.
+s.
+NASA | Terrestrial planet
+t. planets | mars | solar_system
 l.
 1
 ```